jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 ## Perspective is everything

-The morning after the fight, I was moping around and feeling very bad for myself.
+The morning after the fight, I moped around and felt very bad for myself.

-Depressed isn’t quite the feeling I experienced, but I was definitely caught up in my own self-pity.
+Depressed isn’t quite the feeling I experienced, but I was definitely caught up in my self-pity.

 Then I sat down for breakfast in the hotel, and the news was running a segment on the [bombings in Aleppo, Syria](https://en.wikipedia.org/wiki/Aleppo_bombings_&#40;April%E2%80%93July_2016&#41;){: target="_blank" rel="noopener noreferrer"}.
 Then it followed up with [police shootings in Tulsa, Oklahoma and Charlotte, North Carolina.](https://www.cnn.com/2016/09/22/us/tulsa-charlotte-shooting-protests/index.html){: target="_blank" rel="noopener"} Finally, I learned that [a guy walked into a mall in Washington State and killed five people](https://en.wikipedia.org/wiki/Cascade_Mall_shooting){: target="_blank" rel="noopener"}, one of which was a 16-year old cancer survivor.

 Suddenly everything was put into perspective.

 There are REAL problems in the world.
-I took an embarrassing loss on television and that sucks for me, but there are people in the world dealing with the loss of life and liberty for no other reason than they were in the wrong place at the wrong time.
+I took an embarrassing loss on television, which sucks for me, but there are people in the world dealing with the loss of life and liberty for no reason other than they were in the wrong place at the wrong time.

 At that point, my mood jumped three levels because I remembered something Randy Couture once told me: “If the worst thing that happens to you in your life is that you lose a fight, then you’re doing alright."